Or Application Form to be returned to Student Services

 The BTEC Level 2 Extended Certificate & Diploma are practical, work-related courses.
 You will learn and be assessed by completing assignments and projects that are based on work situations, activities and demands.
 The units involve a considerable amount of practical work so you will develop confidence in carrying out laboratory techniques.
 You will also learn about employment opportunities that are available.

 BTEC Level 2 qualifications are equivalent to GCSEs and provide a springboard to employment or further study.
-The Extended Certificate is made is made up of 3 mandatory half units :
+The Extended Certificate is made up of 3 mandatory half units :

 - Chemistry and Our Earth